yeungadrian/PortfolioBuilder/README.md

 - [Google cloud free tier limits so runs at $0.00 a month](https://cloud.google.com/free/docs/free-cloud-features#free-tier-usage-limits)

 ## Managing google cloud costs
-- Delete image before uploading new one (Each image is ~330MB so not small) (Switch to a cleanup policy, if some history matters to you)
+- Delete image before uploading new one (Each image is ~330MB so not small, 140 MB compressed) (Switch to a cleanup policy, if some history matters to you)
 - Log retention policy
 - Set appropriate resource limits: CPU, MEMORY, MIN_INSTANCES, MAX_INSTANCES.
 App when idle uses 5% of CPU, ~128Mi memory.
 Cloud run doesn't allow fractional cpus.